Russians go back to work but virus cases, deaths stay high

 Associated Press

-MOSCOW (AP) — Russians went back to work on Monday after a nine-day hiatus ordered by the authorities to tame a record-breaking surge of coronavirus infections and deaths.
+MOSCOW (AP) — Russians went back to work on Monday after a mandated, nine-day break with authorities expressing uncertainly whether the measure helped tame a record-breaking surge of coronavirus infections and deaths.

-Despite the drastic move, the daily tallies of new cases and COVID-19 deaths remained high throughout the non-working period.
-Officials in the Kremlin argued Monday that it was too early to tell whether the measure had the desired effect.
+Daily tallies of new cases and COVID-19 deaths remained high throughout the non-working period.
+Officials in the Kremlin said that it was too early to tell whether the measure had the desired effect.

 “Too early to draw a conclusion.
 It will be clear in about a week,” Kremlin spokesman Dmitry Peskov told reporters.